abpframework/abp/docs/en/Blog-Posts/2023-06-05 v7_3_Preview/POST.md

 ## Migration Guides

-There are few breaking changes in this version that may affect your application.
+There are a few breaking changes in this version that may affect your application.
 Please see the following migration documents, if you are upgrading from v7.2:

 * [ABP Framework 7.2 to 7.3 Migration Guide](https://docs.abp.io/en/abp/7.3/Migration-Guides/Abp-7_3)

+> If you are using the CMS Kit or CMS Kit Pro module, please don't forget to  create a new migration and apply it to your database.

 ## What's New with ABP Framework 7.3?